mgutz/dat/README.md

 // Cache states query for a year using the hash value of the SQL as the ID.
 //
-// While this is not as efficient since the checksum has to be calculated
+// While this is not as efficient, the checksum has to be calculated
 // for each query, it is more flexible.
 In this example, the interpolated SQL
 // will contain ther user_name (if EnableInterpolation is true)
 // effectively caching each user.